5 Foundations of Statistical Inference

 - It is not closer.
 The difference is within rounding error.

-19. More complex versions of the sampling models we have discussed are also used by banks to decide interest rates and insurance companies to decide on premiums.
+19. More complex versions of the sampling models we have discussed are also used by banks to determine interest rates and insurance companies to determine premiums.
 To understand this, suppose you run a small bank that has a history of identifying potential homeowners that can be trusted to make payments.
-In fact, historically, in a given year, only 2% of your customers default, meaning that they don’t pay back the money that you lent them.
+In fact, historically, only 2% of your customers default in a given year, meaning that they don’t pay back the money that you lent them.
 Suppose your bank will give out $n=$1,000 loans for $180,000 this year.
 Also, after adding up all costs, suppose your bank loses \(l\)=$200,000 per foreclosure.
 For simplicity, we assume this includes all operational costs.
-What is the expected profit \(S\) for you bank under this scenario?
+What is the expected profit \(S_n\) for you bank under this scenario?

 20. Note that the total loss defined by the final sum in the previous exercise is a random variable.
-Every time you run the sampling model code, you get a different number of people default resulting in a different loss.
-Code a sampling model for the random variable representing your banks profit \(S\) under scenario described in 19.
+Every time you run the sampling model code, you obtain a different number of people defaulting which results in a different loss.
+Code a sampling model for the random variable representing your banks profit \(S_n\) under scenario described in 19.

-23. We don’t really need a Monte Carlo simulation though.
-Using what we have learned, the CLT tells us that because our losses are a sum of independent draws, its distribution is approximately normal.
-What are the expected value and standard errors of the profit \(S\)?
+23. We don’t actually need a Monte Carlo simulation.
+Based on what we have learned, the CLT informs us that, since our losses are a sum of independent draws, its distribution is approximately normal.
+What are the expected value and standard errors of the profit \(S_n\)?
 Write these as functions of the probability of foreclosure \(p\), the number of loans \(n\), the loss per foreclosure \(l\), and the quantity you charge each borrower \(x\).

 24. If you set \(x\) to assure your bank breaks even (expected profit is 0), what is the probability that your bank loses money?

-25. Suppose that if your bank has negative profit it has to close.
-You therefore need to increase \(x\) to minimize this risk.
-However, if you set the interest rates too high, your clients will go to another bank.
-So let’s say that we want our chances of losing money to be 1 in 100, what does the \(x\) quantity need to be now?
-Hint: We want \(\mbox{Pr}(S<0) = 0.01\).
-Note that you can add subtract constants to both side of an inequality and the probability does not change: \(\mbox{Pr}(S<0) = \mbox{Pr}(S+k<0+k)\), Similarly, with division of positive constants: \(\mbox{Pr}(S+k<0+k) = \mbox{Pr}((S+k)/m <k/m)\).
-Use this fact and the CLT to transform the left side of the inequality in \(\mbox{Pr}(S<0)\) into a standard normal.
+25. Suppose that if your bank has negative profit, it has to close.
+Therefore, you need to increase \(x\) to minimize this risk.
+However, setting the interest rates too high may lead your clients to choose another bank.
+So, let’s say that we want our chances of losing money to be 1 in 100.
+What does the \(x\) quantity need to be now?
+Hint: We want \(\mathrm{Pr}(S_n<0) = 0.01\).
+Note that you can add subtract constants to both side of an inequality, and the probability does not change: \(\mathrm{Pr}(S_n<0) = \mathrm{Pr}(S_n+k<0+k)\), Similarly, with division of positive constants: \(\mathrm{Pr}(S_n+k<0+k) = \mathrm{Pr}((S_n+k)/m <k/m)\).
+Use this fact and the CLT to transform the left side of the inequality in \(\mathrm{Pr}(S_n<0)\) into a standard normal.

 27. Run run a Monte Carlo simulation to double check the theoretical approximation used in 25 and 26.